-Gangkhar Puensum in Bhutan is ready for a challenge, not yet climbed by man.
+Gangkhar Puensum in Bhutan is ready for a challenge; not yet climbed by man.

-“White Peak of the Three Spiritual Brothers”.
+“White Peak of the Three Spiritual Brothers” is what Gangkhar Puensum means

-Gangkhar Puensum´s name means “White Peak of the Three Spiritual Brothers”.
+The name means “White Peak of the Three Spiritual Brothers”.

 Gangkhar Puensum lies on the border with Tibet.
 After Bhutan was opened for mountaineering in 1983 there were four expeditions that resulted in failed summit attempts in 1985 and 1986.
 Bhutan has a border to Tibet but also to Nepal, a most central country in the Himalayas.